 Maybe I should start by telling you what I

 want need from a title.
-Shall we start? :)
+Shall we begin? :)

-- Please be a little original.
+- Please be original.
 There are thousands of titles out there that are basically the same.
-I know it’s hard since there are a lot of books written all the time, but please.
+I know it’s difficult since there are a lot of books written all the time, but please.

 - I really want the title to somehow connect with the actual book.
 I love the moment when you get this “Aha!” feeling :).

 Three kind of simple things I ask of the writers.
-Actually, the one I really, really want, is th e third one.
-If you succeed with that one, the other two usually tags along :).
+Actually, the one I really, really want, is the third one.
+If you succeed with that one, the other two usually tag along :).